gjgoerke/homewall_web_app/README.md

 # LED Climbing Wall Control System
 This app is very much a work in progress!
 I'm currently rewriting it in react-native + expo for mobile.

 A IoT-based LED control system for climbing walls, built with ESP32 and Django.
-The system enables real-time control of LED holds through a web interface, demonstrating practical implementation of IoT concepts in a real-world application.
+The system enables real-time control of LED holds through a web interface.

 ## Technical Overview